cunyat/feeder-test/README.md

 It's obious we need some sort of storage in order to check for duplicates and finally count valid, duplicateds and bad skus.
 I decided to implement a simple in memory store.
 It keeps skus sorted to optimize searching for duplicates.

-Also, it offers an implementation of io.Reader, so we could make use of os.Copy or other methods to write directly into a file a large set of skus.
+It allows to subscribe a function that will be called each time it gets a new not duplicated value, so we can log them into a file